noUsernamesLef7/noUsernamesLef7.github.io/personal/rpgs/keeldurn/status.md

 * Emmett the Porter
 * Chrissy the Cartographer
 * Ovoustr the Dwarf Consultant
-* Old Man Lew the Historian
+* ~~Old Man Lew the Historian~~ RIP
+    * Misidentified and consumed toxic mushrooms
+    * Laid to rest in a bed of plump helmets
+    * Last words: "Most of us mushroom experts do end up going out this way."